 The Group provides spare parts of helicopters to its customers.
 The revenue is recognised point in time when control is transferred, being when the spare parts are delivered to the customer.

-The revenue is recognised point in time when control is transferred, being when the spare part are delivered to the customer.
+Supply of spare parts The revenue is recognised point in time when control is transferred, being when the spare part are delivered to the customer.